-Table 2 shows the degree of hardness of mineral salt licks produced using termite mound compared to the commercial salt lick at the de-moulding stage, one

-T3 showed good hardness while T4 still maintained medium hardness.
+Table 2 shows the degree of hardness of mineral salt licks produced using termite mound compared to the commercial salt lick at the demoulding stage, one week and two weeks after production.
+The hardness of the control block was good all through.
+Soft consistency was observed at de-moulding stage of all the blocks in T2, T3 and T4 when pressed with the hand.
+At one week, T2, T3 and T4 had medium hardness while at 2 weeks after moulding, T2 and T3 showed good hardness while T4 still maintained medium hardness.